chrisaliyuda/5-HeartDiseasePrediction-SupervisedMLtoClassPatientintoHavingHeartDieaseorNot/README.md

 - `target: Presence of heart disease (0 = no, 1 = yes).`

 # Data Preporocessing
 This data doesn't need a lot of cleaning like dealing with null values and duplicates, but there is need to evaluate the distribution of the dataset.
-Check the link for the dataset distribution (here)
+Check the link for the dataset distribution [here](https://github.com/chrisaliyuda/Heart-Disease-Prediction/blob/main/Heart%20Disease.ipynb)
+The biased variables was standardized using z-score normalization.

+# Model Building